This Week in Petroleum History: May 5 – 11

 A drilling boom began at Burning Springs when an 1861 well produced 100 barrels of oil a day.

 Almost a century before the Civil War, George Washington had acquired 250 acres in the region because it contained oil and natural gas seeps.
 “This was in 1771, making the father of our country the first petroleum industry speculator,” he noted.
-The Parkersburg historian authored of several books, including a detailed history of the West Virginia petroleum industry.
+The Parkersburg historian authored several books, including a detailed history of the West Virginia petroleum industry.

 As early as 1831, natural gas was moved in wooden pipes from wells to be used as a manufacturing heat source by the Kanawha salt manufacturers.